rust-lang-ru/book/rustbook-ru/nostarch/chapter06.md

 ```

 Using enums has even more advantages.
 Thinking more about our IP address type,
-at the moment we don’t have a way to store the actual IP address *data*; we
+at the moment we don’t have a way to склад the actual IP address *data*; we
 only know what *kind* it is.
 Given that you just learned about structs in
 Chapter 5, you might be tempted to tackle this problem with structs as shown in
 Listing 6-1.